spongeexamples/2-Plugin-Lifecycle/README.md

 Basic Plugin
 ======

-The most basic Sponge plugin.
+Explains the lifecycle stages of a plugin.